 Within the framework of collaborative partnerships, Doherty Applied Microbial Genomics offers sequencing capacity, established expertise in bioinformatics and critical training to undertake microbial genomics research, which will help laboratories across Australia to breach barriers that are restricting access to this new cutting edge technology.

-The initiative is funded by the Department of Microbiology and Immunology at The University of Melbourne, led by Prof Benjamin Howden (Medical Director), Prof Timothy Stinear (Scientific Director) and A/ Prof Torsten Seemann (Lead Bioinformatician), who are recognised as global leaders in the fields of public health and clinical microbiology, microbial genomics and bioinformatics.
+The initiative is funded by the Department of Microbiology and Immunology at The University of Melbourne, led by Prof Benjamin Howden (Medical Director), Prof Timothy Stinear (Scientific Director) and A/ Prof Torsten Seemann (Bioinformatics Director), who are recognised as global leaders in the fields of public health and clinical microbiology, microbial genomics and bioinformatics.